prof-rossetti/internet-technologies/projects/personal-website/project.md

 ## Objectives

   1. Engage in a deliberate lifecycle of website planning, design, and implementation.
-  2. Produce a static website from conception to delivery.
+  2. Produce a basic website from conception to delivery.
   3. Leverage technology as an outlet for creativity.

 ## Instructions